-Together, you and the social worker will decide on an “Action Plan” for your family.
+Together, you and the social worker will decide on "Family Action Plan" or an “Action Plan” for your family.
 A DCF Action Plan lists the services DCF will provide you and your children.
 It also describes the things you, your children, and DCF need to do to help your family.

 The purpose of the plan is to strengthen your family and keep your children safe.
 Get involved in making your Action Plan.
 This is important.

 Only sign the plan if you are sure you understand it and you agree to everything in it:

 - Make sure the action plan lists any services you already get.

 - Only agree with services you can actually participate in.

 - If you do not agree with a service, write that down on the form before you sign it.